isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Second Reading Speech by Senior Parliamentary Secretary Rahayu Mahzam on the Criminal Procedure (Mis.md

 <p style="margin-left: 40px">(a) Clause 11 empowers CNB officers, immigration officers and prison officers to pursue and arrest a person who has escaped from the lawful custody of their respective agency, another specified LEA, or a prescribed LEA.</p>
 <p style="margin-left: 60px">(i) Currently, only the Police and the officer from whose custody a person has escaped are empowered to pursue and arrest him.</p>
 <p style="margin-left: 60px">(ii) However, officers from CNB, ICA and Prisons can also play significant roles in arrest operations.
 For instance, ICA officers may come across the person at the checkpoint and can arrest him.</p>
-<p style="margin-left: 60px">(iii) This amendment will enhance joint Home Team operations and allow the Home Team Departments to operate more effectively together.</p>
+<p style="margin-left: 60px">(iii) This amendment will enhance the joint Home Team operations and allow the Home Team Departments to operate more effectively together.</p>

 <p style="margin-left: 40px">(b) To give another example, Clause 7 empowers non-Police LEAs to investigate bail and absconding offences arising from the predicate offences under their purview.
-Currently, such officers have to seek the Police’s assistance to investigate such offences.</p>
+Currently, such officers will have to seek the Police’s assistance to investigate such offences.</p>
 <p style="margin-left: 60px">(i) For greater efficiency, the relevant LEA, which is more familiar with the details of the case, will have the powers to investigate the bail and absconding offences committed by the same accused person and arising from the case which they are investigating.</p>

 <b>G.  Disclosure provisions</b>